eclipse-keyple/keyple-website/content/docs/overview/key-concepts.md

 ---
-title: Common concepts
+title: The Keyple key concepts
+linkTitle: Key concepts
-summary: Glossary of the key terms of the Keyple solution.
+summary: A glossary of key terms encountered in the context of the Keyple solution.
 type: book
 toc: true
 draft: false
-weight: 300
+weight: 200
 ---

 ---
+## Overview
 This page describes the core elements of **Keyple**, i.e. the concepts and APIs of **Keyple Core** that are used to build any application implementing **Keyple**.

 It is essential for the future user of **Keyple** to be familiar with what is said in this chapter because the other modules made available by the project are all dependent on **Keyple Core**.